RyanHeise1/EasyA/final/README.txt

 If you wish to insert data you first need to run the admininputGUI.py file.
 Then click the "Upload File" button and select the data file you wish to upload.

-If you wish to use the web scraper...
+If you wish to use the web scraper, run the webScraper.py file.
+If it prints an error, rerun the program.

 Additional Setup:
 No additional setup is required.